ahmadalwy3/ahmadalwy3/Per-site-switches.md

     no-remote-fonts: * true

 This will block all web fonts everywhere by default, and in this case you can toggle off the switch to allow web fonts on a per-site basis.

+Keep in mind, though, that this rule blocks **all** first-party and third-party fonts.
+As a lighter alternative you can also choose to allow first-party fonts and block _only_ third-party fonts by adding the filter

+`*$font,third-party`

+to the _"My filters"_ pane.
+If you want to allow third-party fonts for some specific sites you can add them by modifying the above filter:

+`*$font,third-party,domain=~example1.com|~example2.net|~example3.org`